archlinux/aur/README.md

 (Partial install is around 8 GB; and full install about 16 GB)
 * Turn off compression if this package will only be installed on the build machine;
 this cuts a fair amount of time from the build and compression is unneccessary on local machines.
+* Set `MATLAB_INTEL_OVERRIDE='yes'` in your environment if hardware acceleration does not work on your Intel GPU.

 # Requirements